jellyfin/jellyfin.org/docs/general/server/transcoding.md

 ## Types of Transcoding

-There are three types of transcoding.
+There are four types of playback; three of which involve transcoding.
 The type being used will be listed in the dashboard when playing a file.
 They are ordered below from lowest to highest load on the server:

-- Direct Play: Delivers the file with no modifications.
-Almost no additional load on the server.
+- Direct Play: Delivers the file without transcoding.
+There is no modification to the file and almost no additional load on the server.
 - Remux: Changes the container but leaves both audio and video streams untouched.
 - Direct Stream: Transcodes audio but leaves original video untouched.
 - Transcode: Transcodes the video stream.